-Example of an external bypassing scenario with dSPACE tools for a combustion engine.
+An external bypassing scenario with dSPACE tools.

 dSPACE supports numerous interfaces for connecting the prototyping system to the ECU.
-If the ECU has standard CAN, CAN FD, or Ethernet interfaces, a direct access via the XCP protocol without further hardware is possible.
-If such bus interfaces are not available for bypassing, and high real-time performance with a high bandwidth is required, you can use the Generic Serial Interface (DCI-GSI2), which is connected to the ECU’s on-chip debug interface, such as NEXUS or DAP.
+If the ECU has standard CAN, CAN FD, or Ethernet interfaces, direct access via the XCP protocol without further hardware is possible.
+If such bus interfaces are not available for bypassing and stronger real-time performance with a high bandwidth is required, you can use the Generic Serial Interface (DCI-GSI2), which is connected to the ECU’s on-chip debug interface, such as NEXUS or DAP.
 If using such an interface is not possible either, dSPACE also supports ECU-specific plug-on devices (PODs).

 If an ECU provides all relevant I/O interfaces and has sufficient free resources, new functions can also be developed directly on the ECU.
 This reduces development costs because you do not need additional hardware or a wiring harness.
 The new functions are executed directly on the target hardware, thereby avoiding communication latencies to external development hardware.
 This means that new functions can be integrated into very fast control loops.
 The code generator dSPACE TargetLink allows for a seamless transition to series production and makes more efficient use of the limited ECU resources.
 It also lets you determine the additional resource consumption on the ECU early in the development process.
 Lastly, using the certified TargetLink code generator with an ECU that was already cleared for production can improve overall operational safety in the prototyping phase, e.g., during fleet tests.

 Making efficient use of the limited EC resources: An on-target bypassing scenario with dSPACE tools.